Py-ualg/2024-code-blue/challenges/inductivaAI/README.md

 The Inductiva API integrates open-source simulators that span several domains (GROMACS for molecular dynamics, OpenFOAM for fluid dynamics, SWASH for coastal dynamics, among many others).

-Inductiva challenges you to come up with an use case of the Inductiva Python API to run a simulation related to the ocean, providing Jupyter notebooks to easily get you started a coastal dynamics simulation.
+Inductiva challenges you to come up with an use case of the Inductiva Python API to run a simulation related to the ocean, providing Jupyter notebooks to easily get you started running a coastal dynamics simulation.

 ## 🛠️ Tools